bmezaris/Gated-ViGAT/README.md

 # Gated-ViGAT: Efficient bottom-up event recognition and explanation using a new frame selection policy and gating mechanism

-This repository hosts the code and data for our paper: N. Gkalelis, D. Daskalakis, V. Mezaris, "Gated-ViGAT: Efficient bottom-up event recognition and explanation using a new frame selection policy and gating mechanism", IEEE International Symposium on Multimedia (ISM), 2022.
+This repository hosts the code and data for our paper: N. Gkalelis, D. Daskalakis, V. Mezaris, "Gated-ViGAT: Efficient bottom-up event recognition and explanation using a new frame selection policy and gating mechanism", IEEE International Symposium on Multimedia (ISM), Naples, Italy, Dec.
+2022.

 ## Introduction
-In this repository, we extend our previously proposed method, ViGAT [1], using a new frame selection policy and a gating mechanism.
+In this repository we provide the materials for Gated-ViGAT: an extension of our previously proposed method ViGAT [1] with a new frame selection policy and a gating mechanism.
-Thus, in contrast to ViGAT, the proposed approach extracts bottom-up information from only a small fraction of the sampled frames, as shown in the figure below.
-Gated-ViGAT classifies both videos, belonging to the events Rafting (top row) and Snowboarding (bottom row), correctly using only three frames (i.e. the ones shown within a green rectangle), derived using our new frame selection policy.
+In contrast to ViGAT, the proposed Gated-ViGAT extracts bottom-up information from only a small fraction of the sampled frames, as shown in the figure below.
+In this example, Gated-ViGAT classifies both videos, belonging to the events Rafting (top row) and Snowboarding (bottom row), correctly using only three frames (i.e. the ones shown within a green rectangle), derived using our new frame selection policy.

   ![methodIllustration](https://user-images.githubusercontent.com/33573818/201292360-e78a6667-63f5-48f8-8678-b3ffc7df9247.jpg)

 The proposed frame selection policy utilizes an explanation and a dissimilarity measure to select the frames that better represent the event depicted in the video as well as provide a diverse overview of it.

-Additionally, we replace the CNN-based gating mechanism of [2] with one that combines both convolution and attention in order to be able to process sequences of frames (not only individual frames as in [2]) and thus capture more effectively both the short- and long-term dependencies of the event occurring in the video.
+Additionally, in Gated-ViGAT we introduce a gating mechanism that combines both convolution and attention in order to be able to process sequences of frames (contrarily to the CNN-based gating mechanism of [2], which only processes individual frames) and thus capture more effectively both the short- and long-term dependencies of the event occurring in the video.
 Consequently, the proposed method continues to achieve a high recognition performance, as ViGAT, but with a significant computational complexity reduction.
-Lastly, contrarily to efficient top-down approaches, it can provide explanations about the classification outcome.
+Lastly, contrarily to efficient top-down approaches, Gated-ViGAT can provide explanations about the classification outcome.

 ## Gated-ViGAT traning and evaluation procedures